 Robert J. Hally, M.D. received his MD degree from Temple University in 1989 after finishing his undergraduate degree at the University of Scranton.
-He completed his residecy at the University of Pittsburgh.
+He completed his residency at the University of Pittsburgh.
 He completed his gastroenterology/hepatology fellowship at Thomas Jefferson University Hospital.

 Craig M. Ellison, M.D. completed his Gastroenterology fellowship at Tufts University Medical School.
 He completed his residency in Internal Medicine at Harvard Medical School.
 His Medical Degree is from the George Washington University School of Medicine in 1997.

 Sean P. Hurley, M.D. obtained his medical degree from Georgetown University.
-He completed internship and residency in Internal Medicine in the Air Force at David Grant Medical Center/University of California – Davis.
+He completed an internship and residency in Internal Medicine in the Air Force at David Grant Medical Center/University of California – Davis.
 He then completed a fellowship in Gastroenterology at Wilford Hall Medical Center/University of Texas – San Antonio.

 Deborah A. Brauer, M.D. earned her B.A. in Public health from The Johns Hopkins University in Baltimore.
 She then spent two years in healthcare consulting at Accenture in Washington, D.C., before pursuing her M.D. at Eastern Virginia Medical School in Norfolk, Virginia.
 After medical school, she returned to the region for residency training in Internal Medicine at The George Washington University Hospital.

 Jennifer K. Wu, MD is board certified in gastroenterology and internal medicine.
-She grew up in the Northern Virginia area and went to University of Virginia for both college and medical school.
+She grew up in the Northern Virginia area and went to the University of Virginia for both college and medical school.
 After graduation and being in Virginia most of her life, she decided that she needed to experience other areas of the country, so she went to Boston University for her internal medicine residency.
-She then went to University of Pittsburgh for her gastroenterology fellowship.
+She then went to the University of Pittsburgh for her gastroenterology fellowship.